canton-network/wallet/docs/wallet-gateway/configuration/index.md

 - You're using the `wallet-kernel` signing provider (internal signing)
 - You want to store keys managed by the Wallet Gateway itself

-If you're using Participant or an external signing provider (Dfns, Fireblocks, Blockdaemon, or Securosys), you can omit the `signingStore` configuration entirely.
+If you're using Participant or an external signing provider (Dfns, Fireblocks, Blockdaemon, Securosys, or BitGo), you can omit the `signingStore` configuration entirely.

 **Example:**